Book Review: The Kid Question is About More Than Personal Preference

 This scapegoating is part of a larger right-wing ideology known as ecofascism, which blames marginalized groups for environmental problems, advocating for solutions that unfairly target groups that are already oppressed.

-Low-income and non-white communities, especially Black, Brown, and Indigenous peoples, face disproportionate climate impacts as a result of structural racism, so the choice of having children can be dictated by political structures.
-Sasser argues that recognition of the problem coupled with increased government support will ultimately serve to alleviate climate anxiety on a personal level by placing the burden of climate change on structures, rather than someone’s individual choice to have children.
+Sasser argues that recognition of the problem and increased government support will ultimately alleviate climate anxiety on a personal level by placing the burden of climate change on structures, rather than someone’s individual choice to have children.

-Sasser’s second claim, that the kid question is a public concern, reveals how reproductive anxiety stems from the government’s influence over a so-called “personal” choice.
+Sasser’s second claim is that climate emotions should be considered a public concern, not a private one, so that political action can be taken.
+Her stance reveals how reproductive anxiety stems from the government’s influence over a so-called “personal” choice.

 “The move will lead to more babies being born due to forced birth,” Sasser said.